hatemr/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a master's student in Fin.
-Mathematics at the Univeristy of Chicago.
+Mathematics at the University of Chicago.
 I am interested in machine learning and natural language processing.